Emq17/Network-Security-Groups-and-Inspecting-Network-Protocols/README.md

 In this tutorial, we observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups. <br />

 >**Note***
->_This tutorial uses materials created in the previous demonstration, ["Let's Create Resource Groups and Deploy a Virtual Machine Together!"](https://github.com/CarlosAlvarado0718/Virtual-Machine)_
+>_This tutorial uses materials created in the previous demonstration: [Establishing Virtual Machines With Remote Desktop](https://github.com/Emq17/Establishing-Virtual-Machines-With-Remote-Desktop)_
-<h2>Environments and Technologies Used</h2>
+<h2>Environments and Technologies</h2>

 - Microsoft Azure (Virtual Machines/Compute)
 - Remote Desktop